HallanOliveira/contacts-api/README.md

 ## Notes

 * This project is intended for portfolio purposes.
-* Development mode supports hot reload using `ts-node-dev`.
+* In development mode, hot reload is enabled using `ts-node-dev`.
-* Production mode runs compiled JavaScript code in `dist/`.
+* In production mode, the TypeScript code is compiled to JavaScript in `dist/`.
 * Container names and image tags are managed via the `Makefile`.